UbiquityRobotics/learn/doing_more/lidar_navigation.md

 Later you can do this whole map exercise in more complex rooms but keep it simple if you have never done this sort of thing before.

-# SAVE THE MAP!
+## BE SURE TO SAVE THE MAP!

 It is very important to ```SAVE THE MAP``` because if you just stop things you loose the entire set of data you just created with some effort I might add.

     rosrun map_server map_saver -f mynewmap-ils

-We suggest you move both the .pgm and the .yaml files into magni_lidar/maps so they can be found and used easily
+We suggest you copy both the .pgm and the .yaml files into magni_lidar/maps so they can be found and used easily.
+You can name them with things like 'myworkshop' or 'labarea' with no spaces in the names.
+Later you can put the desired map in the proper location or modify the launch files with your own map names.
+Maps will be used from your  ```~/.ros/slam``` folder.

 # Navigating Within A Pre-Created Map